qtnc/swan/docs/language-syntax.md

 }
 ```

-The *with* construct is also available as a shortcut for a common pattern:
+The *with* construct is also available as a shortcut for the common pattern of a resource that nees to be closed whatever happens:

 ```
 with expression as variable {